Foreign policy of the George H. W. Bush administration: Japan

 In its first months, the Bush administration negotiated with Japan to collaborate on a project that would produce a jet fighter.
 While supporters viewed the joint project as allowing the US access to Japanese technology and prevent Japan from constructing its own aircraft, the agreement attracted bipartisan criticism from members of Congress who believed the deal would give American technology to Japan and allow the country to form a major aeronautics industry.
 Bush announced the completion of the deal on April 28, 1989, assessing the aircraft as providing an improvement in the defense of both America and Japan.

-During a March 1, 1990 visit to the office of former President Reagan, Bush was asked about his upcoming meeting with Prime Minister Toshiki Kaifu, Bush answering that the meeting would be interesting given Kaifu had "just solidified his position in the party and he's been reanointed.
+During a March 1, 1990 visit to the office of former president Reagan, Bush was asked about his upcoming meeting with Prime Minister Toshiki Kaifu, Bush answering that the meeting would be interesting given Kaifu had "just solidified his position in the party and he's been reanointed.
 And we've got to convince him that we've got to move forward with some of the tough problems, as you know."

-On March 12, Bush met with former Prime Minister of Japan Noboru Takeshita for an hour to discuss shared economic issues and "the fact that their solution will require extraordinary efforts on both sides of the Pacific."
+On March 12, Bush met with former prime minister of Japan Noboru Takeshita for an hour to discuss shared economic issues and "the fact that their solution will require extraordinary efforts on both sides of the Pacific."
 On April 28, Bush announced Japan was being removed from the list of countries the US was targeting with reprisal tariffs for what was considered unfair trading practices on the part of Japan.
 The decision came at the recommendation of U.S. Trade Representative Carla A. Hills and was hailed by Japanese officials.
-The move also came at a time where the US had a 50 billion trade deficit with Japan, and congressional critics said the choice was prior to the obtaining of verifiable results.
+The move also came at a time when the US had a $50 billion trade deficit with Japan, and congressional critics said the choice was prior to the obtaining of verifiable results.
 On July 28, Bush announced he would not block the sale of Semi-Gas Systems Inc. to Japan's Nippon Sanso.
 The Committee on Foreign Investment in the United States recommended Bush not interfere in the Nippon Sanso bid.